JiaYaobo/fenbux/readme.md

 Fenbu-X is a simple statistical distribution library based on PyTree in JAX.
 You can use pytrees as parameters of distributions, and use plum-dispatch to dispatch methods of distributions.

-* Exact Attributes of Distributions
+* Etract Attributes of Distributions

 ```python
 import jax.numpy as jnp